Tips and tricks we're trying to improve lab sustainability

 A lot of the plants we grow in the lab are transgenic and their reproductive parts (flowers, seeds, etc.) must be disposed of as biohazardous waste.
 However, non-transgenic plants can enter traditional waste streams.
 To make sure all of that fantastic organic material stays out of landfills, we've started composting our non-transgenic plants and soil.
 With a little help from Stanford Zero Waste, we got two small compost bins to collect non-transgenic plants and soil.
 If your lab generates a significant amount of non-hazardous organic materials, consider adding a compost bin to the lab.
 So far, we love it!

-One of my favorite pieces of equipment in the lab is an Eppendorf 2510 electroporator.
+One of my favorite pieces of equipment in the lab is a used Eppendorf 2510 electroporator.
 These workhorse machines last forever and we got ours from eBay for <$400.
 Though it can be scary to buy second hand equipment online, it's typically inexpensive and worth a gamble.
 We've already picked up bottles, tube racks, and ice buckets second hand - shout out to Stanford Lab Grab!
 Now, we're souring these national auction sites for more second hand equipment:

 Pot wash and re-use